At least 36 dead on Maui as fires burn through Hawaii, county reports

 Among those injured were three people with critical burns who were flown to Oahu, officials said.

-Richard Bissen Jr., the mayor of Maui County, said at a Wednesday morning news conference that officials hadn’t yet begun investigating the immediate cause of the fires, but officials did point to the combination of dry conditions, low humidity and high winds.
+Bissen, the Maui County mayor, said at a Wednesday morning news conference that officials hadn’t yet begun investigating the immediate cause of the fires, but officials did point to the combination of dry conditions, low humidity and high winds.

-“These past few days the resolve of our families, businesses and visitors have been tested like never before in our lifetime.
-With lives lost and properties dissemated, we are grieving with each other during this inconsolable time,” said Bissen.

 Mauro Farinelli, of Lahaina, said the winds had started blowing hard on Tuesday, and then somehow a fire had started up on a hillside.